 Stun or bruise line: where a blunt object has been dragged across the tile compressing the glaze and causing tiny fractures in it but not breaking the surface, looks like dense crazing.

 Stun or surface chip: as above but the glaze has come away resulting in a lost chip

-Rubbing: Very short, exceedingly light scratches resulting in a small area that is more matted than scratched, usually near corners, edges and on high spots on moulded tiles.
+Rubbing: Very short, exceedingly light scratches resulting in a small area that is more matted than scratched, usually near corners, edges and on high spots on embossed tiles.
 Often no more than fair wear and tear, perhaps even through daily dusting every day for decades, likely near the edges on tiles that were framed or in furniture - as the tile was cleaned it rubbed against the frame.